 The Urology training program at Kaiser Permanente Los Angeles is a fully accredited, six-year residency program with two applicants selected each year.

-All applicants will be rotating within our General Surgery program for their PGY-1 year.
+All PGY1 residents rotate within our General Surgery program for 6 months.
 The Los Angeles Medical Center is a major referral center for over 4 million members in Southern California, resulting in a large volume and variety of complex surgical cases.

 The proximity of resident and staff offices fosters a close working relationship between residents and staff members.
 Staff members take a personal interest in the residents and departmental social gatherings are common.
 There is minimal hierarchy as the residents are treated as junior staff and given appropriate autonomy in both the operating room and in clinic.

 Kaiser Permanente urology residents have traditionally scored extremely well on in-service exams as well as board certification.
 The volume of surgical cases is invariably high as measured by the USOL.

 Goals & Objectives

-The mission of the KP urology residency program is to train the best urologist for a career in academic or community practice.
+The mission of the KP urology residency program is to provide the best urological training for a career in academic or community practice.

 The residency program is designed to provide a maximal educational experience in operative, procedural, and office urology.
 In addition, residents receive training in clinical and epidemiological research.

-There are educational conferences in the form of clinical presentations, lectures, reviews of recent literature, discussions of research projects, and pathology reviews.
+There are educational conferences in the form of clinical presentations, lectures, review of recent literature, discussions of research projects, and imaging and pathology review.
 Patient rounds are made daily, and grand rounds are held weekly during which resident and attending physicians are free from all clinical duties.
 Visiting professors are scheduled on an annual basis, and residents are strongly encouraged to attend outside meetings and conferences.
 The Department of Urology hosts the annual Kaiser Permanente Urology Symposium which attracts experts from around the world.

 Clinical Experiences & Rotations